 Analyzing your app is not just about using quantitative or qualitative analysis.
 You should combine them to get a full picture and all the measurable information of your app users.

-We can use quantitative analysis as a base to work on, e.g. to identify a problem and uncover the actual reason for the problem with the qualitative analysis.
+We can use quantitative analysis as a basis to work on, e.g. to identify a problem and uncover the actual reason for the problem with the qualitative analysis.

 - How does LinkedIn onboard its new users?